 What to Look for on OTC Drug Labels

-Medication errors ? taking the wrong medication, or the right medication too frequently, or in the wrong amount ? can be dangerous.
+Medication errors ? taking the wrong medication or the right medication too often, or in the wrong amount ? can be dangerous.

 According to the FDA, knowing how to make use of over-the-counter (OTC) drug labels can help you protect yourself and your family from harm.